aphyr/verschlimmbesserung/README.md

 # Verschlimmbesserung

-A Raft client, built to address the needs of Jepsen, and probably other systems too.
+An Etcd client for modern Clojure systems, built to address the needs of Jepsen, and probably other systems too.
 Uses the HTTP v2 protocol.
 Distinguishing features include:

 - Explicit client objects
 - Explicit option maps, not kwargs, for ease of composition